awakecoding/awakecoding.com/content/posts/active-directory-kerberos-kdc-certificate-selection.md

 The Kerberos KDC certificate is used in PKINIT, a Kerberos extension used in [Windows smartcard authentication](https://learn.microsoft.com/en-us/windows/security/identity-protection/smart-cards/smart-card-architecture), among other things.
 Contrary to popular belief, it is possible to select a *different* certificate for PKINIT and LDAPS, but the magical recipe had long been lost to time.

-Buckle up, because if you though [selecting a specific LDAPS server certificate](https://awakecoding.com/posts/active-directory-ldaps-certificate-selection-deep-dive/) in Active Directory was painful, this is nothing in comparison.
+Buckle up, because if you thought [selecting a specific LDAPS server certificate](https://awakecoding.com/posts/active-directory-ldaps-certificate-selection-deep-dive/) in Active Directory was painful, this is nothing in comparison.

 ## Analysis Technique